LLNL/GRAPE/README.md

                             [default: .grapeconfig.publish.emailSendTo]
     --emailServer=<server>  The smtp email server address.
                             [default: .grapeconfig.publish.emailServer]
+    --emailMaxFiles=<int>   Maximum number of modified files (per subproject) to show in email.
+                            [default: .grapeconfig.publish.emailMaxFiles]
     --quick                 Perform the following steps only: ensureReview, markInProgress, publish, markAsDone

     Optional Arguments:
     <CommitMessageFile>     A file with an update message for this publish command.
 The pull request associated with
                             this branch will be updated to contain this message.
-If you don't specify a filename, it is assumed that the contents of the pull request description are intended for the update message.
+If you don't specify a filename, grape will give you an opportunity to use contents of the pull request description are intended for the update message.
 Both the commit message for the merge and an update log will contain this message.
                             Additionally, if email notification is configured, the contents of the email will have this message.